Another Word For STRONG_INFLUENCE

 resound

-Verb : Of a place: to cause (a sound) to reverberate; to echo.
+Verb : (intransitive) Of a sound, a voice, etc.: to reverberate; to ring.

 Trending On The Word Mixer